j-ochmann/astro/src/content/docs/design_patterns/creational/index.md

 ---
 id: creational
-title: Creational Patterns
+title: Chapter 3.
+Creational Patterns
 sidebar:
   label: Creational
   order: 3
 category: Design Patterns
 ---
-# Chapter 3.
-Creational Patterns

 Creational design patterns abstract the instantiation process.
 They help make a system independent of how its objects are created, composed, and represented.
 A class creational pattern uses inheritance to vary the class that’s instantiated, whereas an object creational pattern will delegate instantiation to another object.

 Creational patterns become important as systems evolve to depend more on object composition than class inheritance.
 As that happens, emphasis shifts away from hard-coding a fixed set of behaviors toward defining a smaller set of fundamental behaviors that can be composed into any number of more complex ones.
 Thus creating objects with particular behaviors requires more than simply instantiating a class.